Subject Area: Auto Tech, Mechanics and Transportation

+The Automotive Technology program is accredited by NATEF and The National institute for Automotive Service Excellence (ASE).
 There have been remarkable advances in technical design, construction and complexity of automobiles in the 21st century.
-New technologies to improve exhaust emissions, engine performance, fuel consumption and driveability have overwhelmed the job market with the need for highly-trained technicians since many currently employed technicians do not possess the education or experience to successfully manage these changes.
-In addition, the needs of business, industry, and the public require a constant influx of educated technicians.
+New technologies to improve exhaust emissions, engine performance, fuel consumption and drivability have overwhelmed the job market with the need for highly-trained technicians since many currently employed technicians do not possess the education or experience to successfully manage these changes.
+In addition, the needs of business, industry and the public require a constant influx of educated technicians.
 The Automotive Technology instructors are ASE Master Certified and have several years of experience.

-This program is designed to provide students with the expertise to repair and maintain technologically advanced vehicles and gives students the opportunity to acquire a thorough understanding of the basic principles, purposes and operation of the various systems and components of today’s automobiles.
+This program is designed to provide the expertise to repair and maintain technologically advanced vehicles and gives students the opportunity to acquire a thorough understanding of the basic principles, purposes and operation of the various systems and components of today’s automobiles.
 The automotive laboratories are well-equipped for training in all facets of automobile repair, including theory and practical application in diagnosis and tune-up, electrical and hydraulic systems, automatic transmissions, engines, emission controls, fuel systems, brake systems, suspensions systems and hybrid vehicle systems.
-Graduates of the program find a wide range of employment opportunities in automotive dealerships, mass-merchandisers, fleets, independent garage,s and service stations.
+Program graduates find a wide range of employment opportunities in automotive dealerships, mass-merchandisers, fleets, independent garages and service stations.

 - Apply for admission.

 - Submit official high school, high school equivalency and/or college transcripts to the Admissions Office of the campus you plan to attend.